-Documents can be emailed to frbegaye@dinecollege.edu or erica-johnson@dinecollege.edu.
+Documents can be emailed to dualcredit@dinecollege.edu.

 Tuition and Fees for Dual Credit

 In the State of Arizona, Diné College receives tuition and fees reimbursement for all dual credit students.
 In the State of New Mexico, Diné College receives reimbursement for tuition costs for dual credit students who successfully complete their courses with a final letter grade of A, B, or C, students are not charged any fees.
 In the State of New Mexico, the Dual Credit Program does not reimburse dual credit students for failing letter grades of D or F. According to federal guidelines, dual credit students are not eligible for Financial Aid.